Long Gen: Early life

-Venerable Long Gen, a revered figure in the realm of Chinese Buddhism, was born in the picturesque Jiangsu province of China in the year 1921.
-His spiritual journey commenced at an extraordinarily young age, as he embarked on the path to enlightenment by becoming a Buddhist novice at the tender age of 10.
-It was at the venerable Mount Bao Hua in the historic city of Nanjing where his commitment to the monastic life took a profound turn.
-At the age of 22 he underwent formal ordination, marking the commencement of his lifelong dedication to Buddhism.
+Venerable Long Gen, a revered figure in the realm of Chinese Buddhism, was born in the Jiangsu province of China in the year 1921.
+His spiritual journey began with becoming a Buddhist novice at the age of 10.
+At the age of 22 he underwent formal ordination, marking the commencement of his lifelong dedication to Buddhism, including a commitment to monastic life.

-The mid-20th century brought about a period of immense change and turmoil in China's history.
-In 1949, amidst the sweeping social and political transformations, Venerable Long Gen made the challenging decision to leave his hometown of Wuchang.
-Driven by his unwavering devotion to his spiritual calling, he embarked on a journey that would take him to the southern cities of Guangzhou and Hong Kong.
-While details of his activities during this period remain largely hidden, his presence in these bustling urban centers undoubtedly played a crucial role in the propagation of and practices.
+In 1949, amidst the Communist Revolution and establishment of the People's Republic of China, Venerable Long Gen decided to leave his hometown of Wuchang.
+Driven by his faith, he embarked on a journey that included the southern Chinese cities of Guangzhou and Hong Kong.
+In 1956, Venerable Long Gen visited Taiwan.

-Furthermore, the year 1956 witnessed another significant chapter in Venerable Long Gen's life, as he made a visit to the island of Taiwan.

 Achievements in South East Asia

-When Ven Long Gen was in Penang in 1960 propagating Buddhism, he also began the publication of Buddhist collateral in Malaysia and Singapore.
-Thereafter in 1964, Venerable Long Gen stayed settled down in Singapore, gradually relocating the Nanyang Buddhist Bookstore from Penang to Singapore.
+When Ven Long Gen was in Penang, Malaysia in 1960 propagating Buddhism, he also began the publication of Buddhist literature in Malaysia and Singapore.
+In 1964, Venerable Long Gen stayed settled down in Singapore, gradually relocating the Nanyang Buddhist Bookstore from Penang to Singapore.
 In November 1973, Venerable Long Gen was appointed as the Abbot of Leng Foong Prajna Temple.
-He also participated in the Singapore Buddhist Federation since 1984 before taking on the leadership of Buddhist Federation in July 1994.
-He died in 2011, aged 91.
+He also participated in the Singapore Buddhist Federation since 1984 before taking on the leadership of the Singapore Buddhist Federation (SBF) in July 1994.
+During his years as a SBF, he promoted traditional Buddhist orthodox practices, including regarding the dress code for the Buddhist monastic community (sangha).
+He died in 2011 at the age of 91.